pymmcore-plus/pymmcore-gui/README.md

 ### LEB-EPFL

-[@wl-stepp](https://github.com/wl-stepp) has been an active contributor to pymmcore-widgets and uses some of these widgets in his event-driven microscopy controllers.
+Willi Stepp ([@wl-stepp](https://github.com/wl-stepp)) has been an active contributor to pymmcore-widgets and uses some of these widgets in his event-driven microscopy controllers.

 ## Goals (and non-goals) of unification: